kineticdata/peripherals-utilities/handlers/generic_file_upload_ce_attachment_v1/README.md

     [Api Password]
        Kinetic platform user password
     [Space Slug]
-      Slug of the space where the handler should be imported [Destination Api]
+      Slug of the space that contains the attached file to copy [Destination Api]
       The base url for your third-party destination [Destination Token Name]